 We’ll take a close look at the features and performance and what’s lacking to help you make the right choice.

 It is actually the cheapest of all the ILIFE products I’ve tested.
-The cheapest option would be the EU Plug.
+Unfortunately this product has been discontinued.

 But I must warn you that this does not come with any remote or a charging base so when this robot runs out of battery you will have to manually plug in the charger.